 Flan sliced on a cake platter

-Flan is a creamy, caramel-topped Spanish and Latin dessert.
-Eggs, condensed milk, evaporated milk, cream, and vanilla form a smooth custard.
+This Classic Flan recipe is a creamy, caramel-topped Spanish and Latin dessert made with eggs, condensed milk, evaporated milk, cream, and vanilla to form a smooth custard.
+The dessert is cooked slowly and refrigerated to set.
+It's such a rewarding dessert to make and no one has to know how easy it is!

 Prep Time: 30 minutes